ve-chhavi/chatcord/README.md

-# cryptocurrency--price-app
+# chatcord
- CLI (command line interface) for a cryptocurrency price app
+ A chat app using Node, express & websockets